 Each transaction with a customer generates revenue however, some of the revenue generated may go towards variable costs.
 These could include costs of goods sold and delivery costs.
 As such, the value added by the customer would be revenues less any cost of sales.
 Some startups, such as Software as a Service (SaaS) companies do not accumulate cost of sales as they do not manufacture or deliver physical goods, and their overhead costs are fixed.
 In such a scenario, the entire revenue less any transactional costs is the value added by an additional customer.

-Customer Life Time or Retention
+Customer Life Time Value vs. Retention

-With these calculations CLTV can be calculated by multiplying all three values.
+With these variables defined, CLTV can be calculated by multiplying all three values.
 For a given average customer life time, CLTV = average number of purchases X net margins per purchase X average customer lifetime.
 For example, if customers make 3 purchases per month, net margins per purchase are $1.00 and customers last 3 years on average, then CLTV = (3 purchases X 12 months) X $1.00 net margin X 3 Years = $108 or $36 per year.

 For a given retention rate, lets say the company loses about 20% of its customers each year, CLTV can be calculated as ((3 purchases X 12 months) X $1.00 net margin X 80% = $28.80 per year.
 This calculation differs from the first as it factors in the probability that a customer stays with the company during the period rather than the actual time the customer retains business with the company.